puppetlabs/pe_tech_check/README.md

 ### Installing the healthcheck_lite module

-To inestall the `healthcheck_lite` module execute this command on the Primary Master:
+To install the `healthcheck_lite` module execute this command on the Primary Master:

 ```bash
 puppet module install puppetlabs-healthcheck_lite